pscheid1/TSSG-laravel-musiclibrary/README.md

 * When a column as been sorted, the column heading will contain an up or down arrow indicating the column is now in ascending or descending order.
 * We referrer to it as column sorting but the reality is that the rows are sorted based on the column data.
 * Each sort request results in a new sort request and a new listing of the data.
 In other words, previous sorts have no affect on later sorts.

+I will add more to this document as we progress with testing.
+For now, I think you will be able to figure out how to accomplish what you want.
+Some of the functionality is somewhat strange.
+I'm sure some of that is do to something on my part but some of it is because I attempted to imitate the operation of version 2 of musicians manger.
+I am interested in what you find as you attempt to use this implementation.
+What you like, don't like, don't understand or can't figure out.
+Please let me know via email, meetings or the wiki.
+In addition to the Events tab, there are some Laravel items that I would like to implement just to learn more about them.

+Let me know if you need help with anything.